 Buffett has put in his 10,000 hours… times three!

 What better person to learn from than someone who dedicated 60 years of his life to becoming the best businessman in the world?

 Cunningham scoured all of Buffett’s writings and pulled the most salient pieces to compile this book of essays.
 So we get an expert curation on the entirety of Buffett’s business and investing philosophies.

 It’s a great book if you want to be better at your own investments and your own approach to life.

 And for the next few days, I’ll give you something you can’t buy anywhere.

 Even the best mentors can only take you so far…

 - Come up with 10 ideas a day.
-Everyday.
-I carry a waiters pad with me everywhere I go.
-I make lists, I create new ideas.
-I can’t tell you if you should too, but I can tell you it’s saved my life over and over again.
-If you want to try I’ll send you the same kind of waiters pad I use as part of this “Quickstart” gift bundle.
+Every day.
+I carry a waiter’s pad with me everywhere I go.
+I make lists.
+I create new ideas.
+I can’t tell you if you should, too, but I can tell you it’s saved my life over and over again.
+If you want to try it, I’ll send you the same type of waiter’s pad that I use as part of this gift bundle.

 - Write.
 I’ll also send you a “Choose Yourself” pen… I mean, you’ve got to write your ideas down with something.

 - Listen.
 I spent a few weeks creating a CD with some of my best podcasts.
-This is a highlight reel that shares some of the toughest questions I’ve asked or answered.
-Plus in-depth interviews with people who will challenge your view on the world.
+This is a highlight reel that shares some of the toughest questions I’ve asked or answered—plus in-depth interviews with people who will challenge your view of the world.
 These people helped me grow.
-They’ll help you too.
+They’ll help you do the same.